Anne Veski: Biography

 Popular Russian language songs in her repertoire include "Vozmi menya s soboy" ("Take Me With You"; 1983), "Milyy, goryacho lyubimyy" ("My Darling Beloved One"; 1994) and "Radovat'cya zhyzni" ("Enjoy Life"; 2001).

 In 1987, Veski performed in the Estonian rockumentary Pingul keel (Tightened String) with other such notable Estonian singers and musicians as Urmas Alender, Ivo Linna and Tõnis Mägi.

-In the beginning of the 1990s, Veski and V. Dovganiy organized a collection of fur clothing for sale in Tallinn and Moscow.

 Family

-Veski was married to her second husband, Benno Beltšikov, who was also her manager.
-Benno Beltšikov died 1 May 2022 at age 74.
-Her daughter from her first marriage is a diplomat and has worked at the Estonian Consulate in Moscow.
-Her first husband was lyricist Jaak Veski (1956–1994), who died after their divorce.
+Veski first married lyricist Jaak Veski (1956–1994) in 1977.
+Their daughter Kerli Veski is a diplomat and has worked at the Estonian Consulate in Moscow.
+The couple divorced in 1981.
+Veski's second marriage was to her manager, Benno Beltšikov.